GeminiDRSoftware/astrodata/docs/manuals/usermanual/tags.rst

 ============================================

-The |ProgManual| describes how to create new |AstroData| classes for new instruments (specifically, see ad_tags_).
+The |ProgManual| describes how to create new |AstroData| classes for new instruments (specifically, see
+:doc:`the Tags section of the programmer's guide<../progmanual/tags>` ).
 This section describes the very basic steps for a new user to create self-defined tags.

 .. todo:: add example file.